 Coronavirus (Covid-19): First aid in council buildings

-All services should review their First Aid needs assessments to ensure they maintain adequate levels of First Aid provision during the COVID-19 pandemic.
+The Health and Safety Executive (HSE) recommends that all services check and review their First Aid needs assessments to ensure they maintain adequate levels of first aid provision during the COVID-19 pandemic.

-- write your name and contact number on the first aider white boards that will be placed at each reception/main entrance as your enter the building
+- write your name and contact number on the first aider white boards that will be placed at each reception/main entrance as you enter the building

 How do I get first aid?

 If you need first aid assistance, please call reception for your building or make your way to the main entrance of your building for a list of available first aiders and their contact details.

 Personal Protective Equipment (PPE) in First Aid Boxes/Kits